jcheese1/website/README.md

 Now add 'production' and 'staging' environments in github as well, by going to Settings -> Environments -> New environment.
 Add secrets there.
 You will no longer manage secrets in the workers dashboard, it will all be consolidated here.

+Make sure to add the secrets to deploy.yml as well.

 all preview environments (PRs) will use the staging environment variable.

 Now add the newly added secrets to the github actions workflow under `env`.